alainareeba/DATA3402-Final-Tabular-Data-Project/README.md

 ![UTA-DataScience-Logo](https://github.com/user-attachments/assets/5721ef99-b9ce-4729-84d5-ad9f4afbda5f)

-# DATA 3402 - Python for Data Science 2 - Spring 2025 - UTA

-This repository is forked from [https://github.com/UTA-DataScience/DATA3402.Spring.2025] and contains my labs assigned by our professor.
-Below is a quick overview of what each lab covers.
-Below, you'll find a report on our end-of-semester Tabular Project.

-* Lab 1: Downloading and using Unix
-* Lab 2: Create a Tic Tac Toe Game
-* Lab 3: Monte Carlo Simulation
-* Lab 4: Object Oriented Programming (Shapes)
-* Lab 5: Create a Simple Linear Algebra System (Matrix Representation)
-* Lab 6: Create a Black Jack Game
-* Lab 7: Data Analysis on the SUSY Dataset
-* Lab 8: Data Analysis on the SUSY Dataset Part 2

 # Diabetes Risk Classification Using Health Indicators

 * **One Sentence Summary** This repository has an attempt to apply machine learning methodology to the CDC's Diabetes Health Indicators to indicate diabetes risk classification (dataset provided by UCI Machine Learning Repository: [https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators]).